MontrealCorpusTools/PolyglotDB/docs/source/tutorial_pitch.rst

 ===============
 At this point, the corpus is ready for pitch analysis using R. We have provided an `rmd script`_ showcasing a possible approach.
 We have also provided results for running this script on the "LibriSpeech-aligned" (the full dataset) in a `follow-up analysis`_ html.
 These results contains many more speakers than the subset we have been using in tutorials so far to provide sufficient data for coherent analysis.

-See :ref:`tutorial_formants` for another practical example of interesting linguistic analysis that can be peformed on enriched corpora using python and R. You can also see the `related ISCAN tutorial`_ for R code on visualizing and analyzing the exported results.
+See :ref:`tutorial_formants` for another practical example of interesting linguistic analysis that can be peformed on enriched corpora using python and R.